Private Equity Group Offers Low-Cost Way to House Homeless

 While all of SDS Group’s investors expect a return on their money, profit is not their entire motive for supporting the fund.
 “Our investors typically have some degree of mission focus on poverty,” La Franchi said.

 Los Angeles-based philanthropy Weingart Foundation is one of SDS Group’s investors.
-Miguel Santana, Weingart’s CEO, said his group expects a rate of return between 8 and 12 percent from SDS Capital so Weingart can reinvest the money in other philanthropic projects.
+Miguel Santana, Weingart’s CEO, said his group expects a rate of return in the mid to high single-digit percent range from SDS Capital so Weingart can reinvest the money in other philanthropic projects.

 Weingart also works with private equity groups such as SDS Capital because it is part of the foundation’s mission to explore every avenue to solve a complex issue.
 Santana said that there is money to be made in housing the unsheltered.